structural-analysis/inelastic-structure/README.md

 ## TODO:

 - visualizations
-- handle load_limit * loads like mahini. see saved image, take care for precision.
-- handle extra constraints in calculations (starting from get_analysis_data())
-- add deformation and force control
-- clean and use classes
 - include hardening and softening
 - write tests for all examples, checking outputs vs inputs.
 - separate loading from structure